crate/crate-python/docs/by-example/sqlalchemy/crud.rst

 ================================================

-This section of the documentation shows how to query, insert, update and delete data using CrateDB's SQLAlchemy integration, it includes common scenarios like:
+This section of the documentation shows how to query, insert, update and delete records using CrateDB's SQLAlchemy integration, it includes common scenarios
+like:

 - Filtering records
 - Limiting result sets
 - Inserts and updates with default values
-- Updating complex data types with nested dictionaries

 .. rubric:: Table of Contents